JoeBwonKenobi/Apex-K-D-Prediction_Project/README.md

 # **Model analysis**

 Linear Regression model
 I used a linear regression model to predict the number of kills in a season.
+The R2 score gauges how well the model predicts what it was built to predict.
 I recived the following results upon running the model:

 ![Apex linear Model](https://github.com/JoeBwonKenobi/Apex-K-D-Prediction_Project/assets/117705408/d488882b-04f9-4cdb-9546-297c90376a9c)